alvarobolanos/capstone/README.md

 Make sure that you've stagged everything, then commit and leave a message:
 `git commit -a`

+Git will present you with a vim screen asking you to input a commit message.
+Press "i" to enter Insert mode and enter your commit message.
+Once done, press "ESC" and then `wq` to write and quit the vim program.

-Now push the project to heroku:
+Now you can push the project to heroku:
 `git push heroku`

 # Database